-September is that magic month when it’s not too hot, not tool cool to enjoy the Great Outdoors.
+May is that magic month when it’s not too hot, not too cool to enjoy the Great Outdoors.
+Even with “social distancing” in place, we can get out of the house and back into nature.
 A tasty part of this pleasure is the picnic table laden with potato salad, home style pickles, and meats smoking on the grill.
 Flavoring these foods and the sauces that accompany them you’ll find the seeds and leaves of dill.

 Dill (Anethum graveolens) is a tall annual herb that can grow as far north as Zone 2.
 It forms thick, hollow stalks that rise rapidly to four feet or more.
-We harvest two parts of this plant – the thin, lacy leaves (sometimes labelled dillweed – aargh!) and the brown spicy dill seeds.
-Here are three varieties you might like in your garden:
+Herb gardeners harvest two parts of this plant – the thin, lacy leaves (sometimes labelled dillweed – aargh!) and the brown spicy dill seeds.
+Here are three varieties bred from heirloom dill you might like in your garden:

 - ‘Bouquet’ dill, a dwarf version of heirloom dill, grows only to about two and a half feet tall, blooms early, and produces large seed heads.
 This is the variety to plant for gardeners who make their own dill pickles.